guettli/why-i-like-django-and-sap/README.md

 I like Django because it is easy to use ForeignKeys which helps you to avoid redundancy.
 I was surprised that this is different in SAP.
 See related question: https://stackoverflow.com/questions/53708115/sap-introspection-resolve-foreignkey

+I like Django because they do not support [Compound Keys](https://en.wikipedia.org/wiki/Compound_key).
+Compound keys make thinks much more complicated.
+In SAP most primary keys are compound keys.
+I guess this is a reason why foreign keys get used less often in SAP.